BYossarian/just-this-once/README.md

 ## Example

-Let's consider using just-this-once on the server.
+Let's consider using just-this-once on the server to allow two-factor auth via a TOTP.
+The flow is:

+- A user/client enables 2FA, so the server generates a secret and sends it to the client.
+- The client puts the secret into a client-side TOTP generator such as Google Authenticator.
+- Later on, when the client tries to log in or access some protected resource, the server requests a passcode.
+- The client gets a passcode from their TOTP generator and sends it to the server.
+- The server can then verify the passcode and allow/disallow access to the resource.

-First, as part of enabling 2FA for the client, let's generate a secret server-side and share it:
+Ok, first, as part of enabling 2FA for the client, let's generate a client-specific secret server-side and share it:

 ```
-const secret = generateSecret(16);
+const secret = generateSecret(16);  // <- 16 bytes for the secret

 sendSecretToClient(secret);
 saveSecretToDB(secret);
 ```

-The client can then put this secret into a TOTP passcode generator like Google Authenticator in order to generate passcodes whenever requested.
+The client puts this secret into their TOTP passcode generator.
-Then, at some later point when the client logs in, we need to verify the passcode they send:
+Then, at some later point when the client accesses some protected resource, we need to verify the passcode they send:
 ```
 const secret = getFromDB();
 const candidatePasscode = getFromClientRequest();